mido3ds/pipeline-risc-cpu/assembler/README.md

 ### Examples

 An example output file is added to `io` folder.
-The output file `ram.hex` contains the whole layout of the ram (2^8 entries) with the corresponding HEX numbers of the provided instructions.
+The output file `ram.hex` contains the whole layout of the instruction ram (2^8 entries) with the corresponding HEX numbers of the provided instructions at the corresponding address.

-To replicate the results run: `$ python3 assembler.py --input_file OneOperand.asm --output_file ram.hex`
+To replicate the results run : `$ python3 assembler.py --input_file OneOperand.asm --output_file ram.hex`